 These nutrition guidelines are relevant to people at risk of developing Type 2 diabetes and people with Type 1 and Type 2 diabetes.
 Special considerations have also been discussed for Gestational diabetes and Cystic Fibrosis- Related diabetes.

 Children are not included in the scope of these guidelines.
-The International Society of Paediatric and Adolescent Diabetes (ISPAD) clinical practice guidelines have been adopted by Diabetes UK.
+The International Society of Paediatric and Adolescent Diabetes (ISPAD) clinical practice guidelines have been adopted by us.